 Confirmed keynote speakers at the event include Professor Laura Lundy (QUB), Dr David Whitebread (formerly Cambridge University) and Adam Harris (CEO of AsIam.ie).

 Professor Lundy is Co-Director of the Centre for Children’s Rights at QUB.
 Her expertise is in law and children’s rights, with a particular focus on children’s rights to participate in decision-making.
 Dr David Whitebread is an internationally renowned expert on play, particularly in the context of early childhood and primary education.
 While Adam Harris is the Founder-CEO of AsIAm.ie, an organisation committed to building a more inclusive and autism-friendly society.

 The event will close with a performance by the choir from Corpus Christi Primary School, Moyross, Limerick, who will perform their magical rendition of Dolores O’Riordan’s song Dreams.
 The choir performed Dreams to national and international acclaim on Up for the Match, to celebrate Limerick’s achievement in getting to the All-Ireland Hurling Final in 2018.

 The conference steering committee is comprised of Professor Eugene Wall, President of MIC; Dr Maurice Harmon, Head of Department of Learning, Society and Religious Education (Acting), MIC; Dr Lisha O’Sullivan, Head of Reflective Pedagogy and Early Childhood Studies (Acting), MIC; Professor Emer Ring, Dean of Education at MIC; Professor Laura Lundy, QUB and Dr Domnall Fleming, UCC.

-Early bird booking for this event will open on May 1 2019.
-More details to follow.
+Early bird booking for this event is open now.
+More details here.